jbenavidez/RAG-AI-Agent/README.md

 A lightweight RAG-based AI agent that ingests content from the NYC Capital projects dataset and answers user questions with relevant, context-aware responses grounded in the ingested data.

  ## Stack
-*   **Go**:  High-performance backend powering core microservices.
-*   **Python**: processing and embedding generation.
-*   **gRPC**: Fast, type-safe communication between services.
-*   **PostgreSQL + pgvector**: Vector-enabled database for similarity search..
+*   **Go**
+*   **Weaviate**

- ## Micro-services descriptions
+ ## Services descriptions
-*   **Client-service**:  Service built on Go  responsible for handling Retrieval-Augmented Generation (RAG) operations.
-It coordinates requests, communicates with the embedding service, and queries the vector database.
+*   **RAG-service**: A service built in Go responsible for handling Retrieval-Augmented Generation (RAG) operations.
+It manages incoming requests, communicates with the embedding service, and performs queries to the vector database.
+The service relies on Weaviate to retrieve relevant embeddings for generating context-aware responses.
-*   **Embending-service**: Service built on Python dedicated to generating vector embeddings.
-The model is easily replaceable—swap in any embedding provider such as OpenAI, HuggingFace, Nomic, etc., without changing the system architecture.
-*   **Database**: Primary storage using PostgreSQL enhanced with the pgvector extension for similarity search and vector operations.
-This component is fully pluggable and can be replaced with modern vector databases such as Pinecone, Chroma, Weaviate, or Milvus depending on performance needs.
+*   **Database**: is used as the vector database for storing and retrieving embeddings efficiently.
+It leverages the text2vec-openai vectorizer to transform textual data into high-dimensional vectors, enabling semantic search and similarity-based retrieval.

  ## Data source
 The agent’s knowledge comes from  data.cityofnewyork.us, with data currently imported via a CSV file.
 This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since data.cityofnewyork.us provides both CSV exports and a public API for accessing capital projects content.